endergreen12/lcu-load-level-mod/README.md

 # LCU-Load-Level-Mod
+## This repo is archived
+I made this mod because I thought it wasn’t possible to load a level from a script, but after making it, I realized that it can be loaded using a function called ForceLoad()
 ## What does this mod do
 As the name suggests, this mod will enable you to load any levels